zandershah/notes/stat230.md

 > If you win the lottery, the return is 4999999.
 If you did not win, the return is -1.
 Let $R$ denote the return amount. $E(R) = (-1)P(\overline{w}) + (4999999)P(w) < 0$.

-## "Law of the Unconscious Statistiation"
+## "Law of the Unconscious Statistician"

 If $g: \mathbb{R} \to \mathbb{R}$, then for a random variable $X$ with probability function $f(x)$, the expected value of $g(x)$ is given be $\sum_{x \in S(X)}g(x)f(x)$.